Purpose now email book

 Circle lets you create memberships and bundles, giving you a way to monetize your community.
 You can create spaces and dedicate them to either discussions, chat, courses, or events.

 The downside to Circle is that you can’t put multiple things in the same space.
 You can’t chat in an event space.
 You can’t have a discussion in a course space.
-This segmentation can be a drag on engagement.
+This segmentation can hurt engagement.

 With additional costs to add many extras (things like admins, spaces, etc), it’s a more costly option than an all-in-one like Mighty Networks.